andreamoleri/DataArchitecture/README.md

 /**
  * The NameSurnamePool class provides static lists of common Italian names and surnames.
  * These lists can be used for generating sample data or for any other purpose requiring
  * a set of predefined names and surnames.
+In the code, this class is used to provide names
- *
+ * and surnames that are used in the PeopleGenerator.java Class, that was explained previously *
  * @version 1.0
  * @since 2024-07-02